Dances of the Yao: Lyogo

-The Chiwoda is an older women's dance often seen during public events.

 Makwayela

 The Makwayela is a public dance performed by women of all ages.

 Manganje

 The Manganje is a sexual group dance held late at night.

-Can involve sexual intercourse.
+The dance is performed when boys emerge from being initiated, UNESCO noted it as a Yao dance performed in the districts of Blantyre, Machinga, Mangochi, Zomba and Chiradzulu.

 Manawa

 The Manawa is a girl's dance performed during nsondo (initiation).

 Masewe

-The Masewe is a dance performed by younger men during the time of unyago (initiation).